databus23/helm-diff/README.md

   helm diff upgrade my-release stable/postgresql --values values.yaml

 Flags:
+      --allow-unreleased         enables diffing of releases that are not yet deployed via Helm -C, --context int              output NUM lines of context around changes (default -1) --detailed-exitcode        return a non-zero exit code when there are changes --devel                    use development versions, too.
+Equivalent to version '>0.0.0-0'.
+If --version is set, this is ignored.
   -h, --help                     help for upgrade
+      --include-tests            enable the diffing of the helm test hooks --no-hooks                 disable diffing of hooks
-      --detailed-exitcode      return a non-zero exit code when there are changes --reset-values           reset the values to the ones built into the chart and merge in any new values --reuse-values           reuse the last release's values and merge in any new values --set stringArray        set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --post-renderer string     the path to an executable to be used for post rendering --reset-values             reset the values to the ones built into the chart and merge in any new values --reuse-values             reuse the last release's values and merge in any new values.
+If '--reset-values' is specified, this is ignored
+      --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
+      --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --suppress stringArray   allows suppression of the values listed in the diff output -q, --suppress-secrets       suppress secrets in the output -f, --values valueFiles      specify values in a YAML file (can specify multiple) (default []) --version string         specify the exact chart version to use.
+      --show-secrets             do not redact secret values in the output --suppress stringArray     allows suppression of the values listed in the diff output -q, --suppress-secrets         suppress secrets in the output -f, --values valueFiles        specify values in a YAML file (can specify multiple) (default []) --version string           specify the exact chart version to use.
 If this is not specified, the latest version is used

 Global Flags:
       --no-color   remove colors from the output